 Around this time she also featured as an actress in radio, TV and movie productions.
 Later on, while working full time in theater, she re-kindled her interest in playing violin, an instrument she had set aside in her younger years.
 After her father’s early death, she decided to follow in his professional footsteps as an instrumentalist and by composing her own music.

 In 1982, Iva started studying with Professor Rudolf Šťastný, the primarius (first violin) of the Moravian String Quartet.
 In the intervening years the violin has become her life’s passion and the most inspiring musical instrument in her professional life.
 Iva firmly believes that, as playing the violin places extreme demands on musicians, the composer’s work depends utterly on commitment and diligence.

-In 2015 I finished my studies at the Academy of Ancient Music / Musicology at the Masaryk University in Brno and received a bachelor’s degree and in 2018 graduated on her master degree.
+In 2015 she studied at the Academy of Ancient Music / Musicology at the Masaryk University in Brno and received a bachelor’s degree and in 2018 graduated on her master degree.

 A few words from Iva

 “For many years, I have worked in a range of musical genres, including jazz, rock, classical and opera.
 Deciding on a name for my style of music is far from over yet.
 Whatever it is, many of my listeners have long considered it highly original.
 It has always been everyday life that inspired my music and interpretations.
 Its inspiration has been total silence and an absolutely positive atmosphere.
 Those are the most important conditions and surroundings in which when my ideas spring into life.
 I believe they have a significant impact on my music.”